 I packed my backpack, taking my cell phone, my journal, two pens, and my video camera that I put into a ziplock freezer bag to protect it from the inevitable Pacific salt spray.
-I had considered filling one of my insulated drink containers with water, but I decided that I would stop somewhere to pick-up a snack and a bottle of water before I arrived at Halono Cove.
-Before the day was over I would regret not taking the drink container with me.
+I had considered filling one of my insulated drink containers with water, but I decided that I would stop somewhere to pick up a snack and a bottle of water before I arrived at Halona Cove.
+Before the day was over, I would regret not taking the drink container with me.

 I lowered myself into a squatting position, keeping my back pressed against the backside of the cliff, and remained in this position while I surveyed the ledge.
 The ledge was approximately four feet from the backside of the cliff to the edge that extended out over the ocean and was formed of multi-sized and colored rocks and sand.
 Unlike the slate sturdiness of the ledge above, the rock and sand on this ledge broke lose easily and slid into the ocean due to the slant of the ledge.
 I considered the slant and decided that it was the result of many years of rain runoff.

 Feeling a sense of security, I stood and hoisted myself just enough to reach my video camera and returned to my squatting position on the ledge.
 To the left of me was the extreme tip of the cliff and I contemplated stomach crawling out to its point to shoot some video, but the increased incline toward the ocean and the uncertainty of the stability of the boulder that had formed from the washout deterred me, so I looked to the right of me.